microsoft/Kusto-Query-Language/doc/takeoperator.md

 when browsing data interactively, but be aware that it doesn't guarantee any consistency in its results when executing multiple times, even if the data set hasn't changed.

-Even is the number of rows returned by the query is not explicitly limited by the query (no `take` operator is used), Kusto limits that number by default.
+Even if the number of rows returned by the query isn't explicitly limited by the query (no `take` operator is used), Kusto limits that number by default.
 Please see [Kusto query limits](../concepts/querylimits.md) for details.